cockroachdb/docs/_includes/common/basic-terms.md

 A {{ site.data.products.db }} user belongs to one or more organizations, either as an `admin` or `developer`.
 Note *organization user* is distinct from *SQL user/role* on any given cluster.

 ### {{ site.data.products.serverless }} cluster
-A CockroachDB cluster deployed on request ofr a specific customer in *shared* network and compute infrastrucutre.
+A CockroachDB cluster deployed on request for a specific customer in *shared* network and compute infrastrucutre.

 ### {{ site.data.products.dedicated }} cluster
-A CockroachDB cluster deployed on request for a specific customer, in *dedicated* network and compute infrastructure, which can be distributed over multiple regions for added disaster-resilience.
-In addition to infrastructure isolation, dedicated clusters can be customized with advanced network, identity-management, and encryption-related security features](../security-reference/security-overview.html).
+A CockroachDB cluster deployed on request for a specific customer, in a cloud provider's network and compute infrastructure *dedicated* to that customer, which can be distributed over multiple regions for added disaster-resilience.
+In addition to infrastructure isolation, dedicated clusters can be customized with advanced [network, identity-management, and encryption-related security features](../security-reference/security-overview.html).

 ### Request Unit (RU)
 Represents the compute and I/O resources used by a query.
 All database operations in {{ site.data.products.serverless }} cost a certain amount of RUs depending on the resources used.
 For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
 You can see how many Request Units your cluster has used on the [Cluster Overview]({{ link_prefix }}serverless-cluster-management.html#view-cluster-overview) page.